joey549/Modern-Cheat-Menu/README.md

 - 💥 Explosions at crosshair (Keybind: `Left Alt`)
 - 📦 Item management (spawn, unlock, quality settings)
 - 🚗 Vehicle spawning and teleportation
+- 👥 Adding employees
 - 🧠 Quest manipulation and emotion setting
 - 🔐 Relationship and employee system hooks
 - 📜 JSON and Il2Cpp-based internal data handling
 - 🧩 UniverseLib support for runtime UI

 > Designed for modders and developers looking to dive deep into the mechanics of Schedule I.

+---

+## 🐛 Know Bugs
+- ☰ When quiting to main menu and then loading in to game again, the menu will loose it's background but menu still functions.
+-
+---

 ---